vaequitas/fellow-discord-bot/README.md

 A discord bot for the AniFellows discord server

+The code in this repository is horribly hacky and by no means an example of good code.

 =

 To run this bot, you need to create a JSON file at the top-level of this repo called .config.json with contents